RobertJansen1/OpenStack-Docs/_posts/keymanager/2023-12-21-keymanager.md

 ---
 layout: page
 tags: [Template]
-page_title: Template page
+page_title: How to store secrets in keymanager
 ---

-This tutorial guides you through the process of creating a template page.
-This section is used to give a brief explanation of what is achieved with the tutorial.
+This page will help you create secrets and store them in the keymanager.
 ---